 The Dissertation Research Grant program is funded by the Graduate School and overseen by a subcommittee of the Graduate Council.
 Program requirements and application and eligibility guidelines are detailed below.
 We hope that this program will assist award recipients in completion of the dissertation as well as provide recognition of their research and accomplishments to date.

 Eligibility is limited to doctoral students who have achieved candidacy at the time of application.
 Applicants must also be in good academic standing and currently enrolled (including “Continuous Enrollment/Program Fee”).

 The purpose of the grants is to provide funding up to a maximum of $1,000 for expenses incurred in connection with the student’s doctoral dissertation research.
 Allowed expenses include but are not limited to research-related expenses associated with: travel to special library or museum collections; access to libraries, databases, or archives; hiring consultants; duplication, transcription, or translation of research materials; payments to subjects or undergraduate assistants; surveys; field work; and the purchase of software or specialized equipment (which will remain the property of the University).
 Expenses not allowed on the grant include: paying oneself a stipend or salary; conference travel (which the Graduate School supports with block grants to the graduate programs); typing or duplication of the dissertation; normal living expenses except when on research-related travel; routine laboratory or office supplies; purchase of software or specialized equipment that is already available on campus; and purchase of computers or other routine or personal equipment.
-Note that for students from labs that have significant financial support, sufficient justification must be presented as to how the additional input of $1,000 would enable the proposed research.
+Note that for students from labs that have significant financial support, sufficient justification must be presented as to how the additional input of up to $1,000 would enable the proposed research.

 Awards will be transferred to the applicant’s department.
 Normal rules and procedures for business expenses apply.
 The recipient’s departmental business office will be able to provide detailed information on how funds can be used to pay allowable expenses.